 In honor of St. Patrick’s Day, we asked Colleen Taylor, FCRH ’12, to help us get in tune with the Irish spirit.
 The former co-host of Ceol na nGael, WFUV’s popular Irish radio program, selected 10 of her all-time favorites for us.

-On March 17, she was the featured speaker at the Fordham alumni brunch prior to the New York City St. Patrick’s Day Parade.
+Update: On March 17, Taylor was the featured speaker at the Fordham alumni brunch prior to the New York City St. Patrick’s Day Parade.
 Read her talk, “Finding Ireland Outside of Its Myths.”

 10. Star of the County Down